cbrice72/LIBRA-App/README.md

 The app can be launched via a terminal or, if you need easy access to debugging tools, via Qt Creator.

-- **Terminal** &ndash; Simply navigate to the build directory (the path is output to the terminal at the end of the CMake build step) and run the `libra_app_gui` executable.
+- **Terminal** &ndash; Simply navigate to the build directory (the path is output to the terminal at the end of the CMake build step) and run the `libra_app` executable.
 Since the app uses certain files at runtime (e.g., to set the HEBI actuators' safety parameters), the executabale *must* be run from the directory it is in.

     ```bash
-    cd <PATH-TO-BUILD-FOLDER>
+    cd build/libra-<1|2>-<ros|standalone>/
-    ./libra_app_gui
+    ./libra_app
     ```

 - **Qt Creator** &ndash; Open QtCreator and click the green "run" arrow at the bottom left.